particle-iot/docs/src/content/reference/device-os/firmware.md

 The sample time to read one analog value is 10 microseconds.

 The Boron SoM has 8 channels, A0 to A7.

+The Tracker SoM has 8 channels, A0 to A7, however these pins are the same physical pins D0 to D7.

+The Tracker One only exposes one analog input, A3, on the external M8 connector.
+Pin A0 is connected to the NTC thermistor on the carrier board.
 {{/if}}

 ```cpp